Giancarmine/Abigliamento_Project/README.md

 Abigliamento_Project
 ====================
-A web site in 3 lenguage (It, En, Es); responsitive; totaly write in HTML, Css, Js, PHP, MySQL.
+A web site in 3 lenguages (It, En, Es); responsitive; totaly write in HTML, Css, Js, PHP, MySQL.

 Only a backup of my state exam project